 Most policy-related studies are concerned with gender equality, either directly addressing an underrepresentation of women or concerning indirect factors such as partnering policies and family friendliness, e.g., through part-time policies.
 Beyond that, researcher mobility and migration were found to be strongly dependent on national and institutional policies, including a need for local policies against nepotism.
 Major impacts are found nationally and institutionally, but several barriers need to be addressed at the European level.
-A related area is multilingual publishing, as these practices are particularly impacted by institutional policies and the local incentives systems are often related to both career progression and employment policies.
+A related area is multilingual publishing, as these practices are particularly impacted by institutional policies.
 Another aspect that can be addressed through policy interventions is the research culture within the institutions, particularly by implementing human resource strategies that foster good workplace culture and environments.
-Career development and progression are predominantly covered in local policies at the organisation level, but there is a need for harmonisation of career paths across Europe that has yet to be addressed 77.
+Career development and progression are predominantly covered in local policies at the organisation level, but there is a need for harmonisation of career paths across Europe that has yet to be addressed.
 Moreover, studies found that institutional policies, including the incentives and rewards systems put in place, often hinder or disincentivise interdisciplinary practices.

 Many of the aforementioned points were the result of policy reforms across Europe in past years.
 Comparing, for example, policy reforms in France and Spain shows that the adoption of another institution's structure or policy (mimetic isomorphism) is much more effective than radical policy approaches where organizations must change as a function of external circumstances (coercive isomorphism).
 Further systemic limits for the impact of reforms remain in place, e.g., by favouritism despite meritocratic reforms.
-Moreover, the interplay of selfinterest, personal beliefs and the fact that systems to some degree always create their own support bases, means
+Moreover, the interplay of self-interest, personal beliefs and the fact that systems to some degree always create their own support bases, means